egoitzg/dam-skills-crud-api/README.md

 npm start
 ```
 ## Avaiable endpoints to use
-In this API we have to endpoints to work with:
+In this API we have the following endpoints to work with:

+### TODO
 * /books
 ```
 GET / -> Collection of all books